EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

   |       ^^^^
   |
   = warning: this changes meaning in Rust 2024
-  = note: for more information, see Migration Guide <https://doc.rust-lang.org/edition-guide/rust-2024/macro-fragment-specifiers.html>
+  = note: for more information, see <https://doc.rust-lang.org/edition-guide/rust-2024/macro-fragment-specifiers.html>
 note: the lint level is defined here
  --> lint_example.rs:1:9
   |